clwi/CWPack/goodies/swift/README.md

 To simplify packing and unpacking two operators are defined for packers/unpackers.
 When packing you can write:

-`packer + value1 + value2 ...` (think of it as adding values to the packer stream) and when unpacking you can write:
+`packer + value1 + value2 ...` (think of it as adding values to the packer stream)

+When unpacking you can write:

-`unpacker - variable1 - variable2...`
+`unpacker - variable1 - variable2 ...`

 Note however, this has limited usage in inits, as the variables are handled as `inout` parameters and if they are properties, they are considered used before assigned by the compiler.
+Another restriction for the `-` operator is that the variables can't be optionals.

 ## Packable items

 When choosing if the packing should be automatic by inspection or explicit, we have chosen the latter, as it gives better control over the (un)packing, which can be important when communicating with others.

-For that reason, to be packable, objects need to fulfill the protocol `CWPackable`.
+For a type to be packable it should fulfill the protocol `CWPackPackable`.
+The protocol specifies a mandatory method to be implemented:

-To fulfill the `CWPackable` protocol, an item must implement 2 methods:

-- `init(_ unpacker:CWUnpacker) throws` and
 - `cwPack(_ packer:CWPacker)`

+For a type to be unpackable it should fulfill the protocol `CWPackUnpackable`.
+The protocol specifies a mandatory method to be implemented:

+- `init(_ unpacker:CWUnpacker) throws`

+The protocol `CWPackable`combines both protocols above and the type can be used for both packing and unpacking.

-The file CWPackable.swift contains CWPackable exstensions of some system types.
+The file CWPackable.swift contains the protocol definitions and `CWPackable` exstensions of some system types.

 ### MessagePack items

 MessagePack has some types that don't have exact match in Swift.
 To simplify usage they are defined in CWPack.swift.
 They are:

 - `CWNil` to be able to handle nil items.
+This will be deprecated as it is no longer needed.
 - `ArrayHeader` and
 - `DictionaryHeader` to be able to pack/unpack structures in an incremental fashion.
 - `MsgPackExt` to handle extension types.
 However, the standard extension type Timestamp is mapped to Swift type Date.